Johnny Cash: Activism for Native Americans

 Cash used his stardom and economic status to bring awareness to the issues surrounding the Native American people.
 Cash sang songs about indigenous humanity in an effort to confront the U.S. government.
-Many non-Native Americans stayed away from singing about these things.
+Many non-Native Americans did not address those topics in their music.
 In 1965, Cash and June Carter appeared on Pete Seeger's TV show, Rainbow Quest, on which Cash explained his start as an activist for Native Americans:

 Columbia Music, the label for which Cash was recording then, was opposed to putting the song on his next album, considering it "too radical for the public".
-Cash singing songs of Indian tragedy and settler violence went radically against the mainstream of country music in the 1950s, which was dominated by the image of the righteous cowboy who simply makes the native's soil his own.
+Cash singing songs of Indian tragedy and settler violence went radically against the mainstream of country music in the 1950s, which was dominated by the image of the righteous cowboy who makes the native's soil his own.

 In 1964, coming off the chart success of his previous album I Walk the Line, he recorded the aforementioned album Bitter Tears: Ballads of the American Indian.

-We're Still Here: Johnny Cash's Bitter Tears Revisited, a documentary by Antonino D'Ambrosio (author of A Heartland and a Guitar: Johnny Cash and the Making of Bitter Tears) tells the story of Johnny Cash's controversial concept album Bitter Tears: Ballads of the American Indian, covering the struggles of Native Americans.
-The film's DVD was released on August 21, 2018.